hartym/LeanJS/doc/reference/server.rst

 dependencies, are installed (if in doubt, run `make install`), then fire up the development server by simply running `make`.

-After a little while, you'll have three different servers running:
+After a little while, you'll have three different open ports listening for HTTP connections:

-* On port 3000, the production-like express server will run.
+* On port 3080, the production-like express server will run.
 Thanks to nodemon, the server will be restarted whenever you change a file.
 The webpack managed assets won't be available though, so you should not try to develop looking at this port, it should only be useful to debug server-side rendering issues.
-* On port 3001, Browsersync will serve the real application, by proxying the express server above.
+* On port 3000, Browsersync will serve the real application, by proxying the express server above.
   It will add some middlewares so your assets are available, and hot module replacement (HMR) will try to hot-swap frontend components that you change.
 It is not always possible, but it will try its best.
-* On port 3002, Browsersync will serve its management interface.
+* On port 3001, Browsersync will serve its management interface.
 Go ahead and explore the features, as it's pretty cool.

+Please note that if ports 3000-3001 are unavailable, browsersync will automatically choose another port, incrementally (if port 3000 is unavailable, it will try port 3001, then 3002, etc...).

 Production